Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 Selenium-RC
 ~~~~~~~~~~~~

-Selenium-RC is the primary way most Selenium users run their tests.
+Selenium-RC is the most efficient way of runnings tests.
 It allows
 the test automation developer to use a programming language for maximum
 flexibility and extensibility in developing test logic.
 For instance, if the
 application under test returns a result set, and if the automated test program